 What Effects do Anticholinergic Drugs Have on the Body?

-Users can experience a variety of anticholinergic side effects, both intended and unpleasant.
-They vary based on the many drugs in this category.
-Effects range from mild and tolerable to severe and intolerable.
+Users can experience a variety of side effects.
+Effects range from mild and to severe based on the drug.

 - Blurred vision